Duet3D/RepRapFirmware/Driver/README.md

-IMPORTANT!
+These are the Windows device driver files for Duet electroncis running RepRapFirmware 1.12 and later.

-To install this Windows driver, download both the .inf file and the .cat file in Raw mode into the same folder on your PC.
-If you don't use Raw mode then the digital signature information will be invalid.
+Doe to the difficulties of downloading text files ffom github without the line endings getting changed (which messes up the digital signature), I recommend you download the Zip file and extract the contents to a folder on your PC.